 The T60 has one of the nicest feeling keyboards of any ThinkPad available and the richest TrackPoint implementation (and in my opinion, the best tactile TrackPoint buttons).
 However, three major manufacturers were contracted to make the keyboards resulting in three rather diffent feeling keyboards.
 It's important to note that all three are better than your average keyboard, but the differences are major enough to make note of:

 Generally the consensus is that the NMB/Minebea keyboards are the best (as they use a switch enclosure over the rubber 'bumper' instead of traditional scissor switch).
 ALPS comes next with very crisp scissor domes.
 And Chicony in last place with a slightly mushier feel.
-The ALPS trackpoint buttons tend to be noisier, but I think they are the crispest.
-So if you use the trackpoint more than typing, get an ALPS keyboard.
+The ALPS TrackPoint buttons tend to be noisier, but I think they are the crispest.
+So if you use the TrackPoint more than typing, get an ALPS keyboard.

-NOTE: Lenovo rebadged the FRU so that 39T0958 is now confused with other manufacturers; presumably due to the cost (newer ThinkPads don't seem to use NMB anymore, and there was a time when IBM exclusively used NMB such as on the TransNote).
+Note: Lenovo rebadged the FRU so that 39T0958 is now confused with other manufacturers; presumably due to the cost (newer ThinkPads don't seem to use NMB anymore, and there was a time when IBM exclusively used NMB such as on the TransNote).
 When looking for an NMB keyboard, always refer to photos, the back of NMB keyboards will have black rivets.

 Creating a "T601" or "FrankenPad"